arXiv/arxiv-submission-core/README.md

   to utilize the authorization service.
 It provides (proxy) access to client-facing services, including the API service.

+This project is in its early stages, and has been subject to considerable churn.
+As a consequence, test coverage, documentation, and verification are incomplete.
+We will actively address these issues as we go along.

 ## Local deployment (for testing only)

 A Compose file ([docker-compose.yml](docker-compose.yml)) is included in the